UniNow/.github/.github/ISSUE_TEMPLATE/feature_request.md

----
-name: Feature request
+name: 🚀 Feature Request
-about: Suggest an idea for this project
+description: Suggest an improvement or a new feature for this project.

-title: ''
-labels: ''
+labels: ["enhancement"]
-assignees: ''

----

-**Is your feature request related to a problem?
-Please describe.**
+body:
+  - type: markdown
+    attributes:
+      value: |
+        Hi.
+Thanks for taking the time to contribute to the Homebridge project!

+  - type: textarea
+    id: problem
+    attributes:
+      label: Current Situation
+      description: Please provide an overview of the current situation and illustrate potential problems or shortcomings.
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+      placeholder: A clear and concise description of the problem or situation that should be addressed.

-**Describe the solution you'd like**
+    validations:
+      required: true

+  - type: textarea
+    id: solution
+    attributes:
+      label: Proposed Change
-A clear and concise description of what you want to happen.
+      description: Please provide a clear and concise description of the solution or change you propose and how it should work.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+      placeholder: A clear and concise description of the solution or change you propose and how it should work.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+    validations:
+      required: true

+  - type: textarea
+    id: additional-context
+    attributes:
+      label: Additional Context
+      description: |
+        Please provide any additional context that might be relevant for your request.
+        You may add screenshots, log output or configuration files.
+      placeholder: Any additional context that might be relevant for your request.